brian-chau/cpp_practice/README.md

     2. Look for the line that says `if [ "$color_prompt" = yes ]; then`
         * In the following line, remove the part that specifies the username "\u" and the host name "\h"
         * Do the same for the "else" block.
+    3. Save and exit.
+    4. In the terminal, type `cd /home/user`.
+    5. Then type `ln -s /mnt/c/Users/brian ~/user/user`

 4. Update the system
     ```